Narrabri & North West District

 A light supper and refreshments are provided after each lecture, an opportunity to catch up with friends, old and new, and to have a friendly chat with our lecturers!

 All lectures have a 7.00pm start, with arrivals commencing in the foyer from 6.30pm onwards.
-Plenty of parking space is available in The Crossing Theatre car park.
+Lectures take approximately 1 hour, followed by questions from the audience.
+Refreshments continue on for approximately another hour, concluding the night around 9.30pm.
+Plenty of parking space is available in The Crossing Theatre carpark.

 Visiting ADFAS members $5.